 Go beyond your school’s science textbook and use lesson plans that will catch the attention of the most reluctant learner.
 In addition, find instructions for science experiments in the links below that don’t take much time or preparation but have the potential to leave a lasting impression on your students.

-This site provides guided, inquiry-based lesson plans based on basic chemistry.
-Find links to plans for elementary, middle and high school students as well as college-age students.
+This site provides guided, inquiry-based lesson plans on basic chemistry.
+Find links to plans for elementary, middle,and high school students, as well as college-age students.

-Well-curated resource for high-quality lessons and pintables that address climate, atmosphere, marine life, oceans and freshwater sources.
+Check out this well-curated resource for high-quality lessons and pintables that address climate, atmosphere, marine life, oceans, and freshwater sources.

 Find experiments, videos, science fair ideas and links to dozens of helpful science websites on this dynamic website.

-Find 31 easy and fun physics-based experiments to do with your students.
+Find dozens of easy and fun physics-based experiments to do with your students.
 No difficult preparation required!
 The site also offers video clips and learner guides.

-Discover a nice selection of chemistry, earth science and life science lesson plans and resources by Liz Larosa for grades 5-8.
+Discover a nice selection of chemistry, earth science, and life science lesson plans and resources by Liz Larosa for grades five to eight.

-A website full of science experiments, games, facts, quizzes, projects, lessons, images and videos for elementary school students.
-This site even has a section with fun stuff such as weird science links, science jokes and brain benders.
+This website is full of science experiments, games, facts, quizzes, projects, lessons, images, and videos for elementary school students.
+It even has a section with fun stuff like weird science links, science jokes, and brain benders.

 While the principles of good citizenship start at home, teachers often find themselves educating children in this area, in one form or another, throughout their academic journeys.
 From teaching kindergartners how to be a good neighbor to giving older students tips for practicing good digital citizenship, find what you need below.